 - Read between the lines.
 When workers who usually perform well begin to withdraw or underperform, you can safely assume they’re not happy.
 Talk to them about why that might be — and take them seriously if they feel burned out or dissatisfied.

-three powerful strategies for employee retention
+three employee retention strategies that work

 1. offer flexible scheduling